-- Grenada is known as the Island of Spice.
+Love spices?
 Nutmeg, cocoa, and other spices can be faintly smelled in the air as soon you step out of the airport.

-- The majority of the locals here are of African decent, where their descendants were brought over to work on European-owned plantations, as a result, most of the island consists of black folks (which is beautiful).
+The majority of the locals here are of African descent, where their descendants were brought over to work on European-owned plantations, as a result, most of the island consists of black folks (which is beautiful).

-- While food and excursions are reasonably priced, it is especially relevant and noteworthy to mention that, hotels and taxicabs are not as inexpensive.
+While food and excursions are reasonably priced, it is especially relevant and noteworthy to mention that, hotels and taxicabs can be quite expensive.
 I highly suggest staying at Maca Bana Luxury Boutique Resort, however, if $400+/night isn’t in your budget, you can always do an AirBnB.

-- Make sure to take mosquito repellent!
-The island is absolutely beautiful, but if you’re not prepared, the mosquitos can make it hard to enjoy the sites because they are thirsty and relentless, especially if you have “that sweet blood” like my grandma says.
+Make sure to take mosquito repellent!
+The island is absolutely stunning.
+The water is warm.
+The sites are breathtaking.
+Consequently, the mosquitos can make it hard to enjoy the sites because they are thirsty and relentless, especially if you have “that sweet blood” like my grandma says.

-- You must try the local dish of ‘oil down’.
-It’s a dish where vegetables, meat, and seasonings are steamed together in a large pot with coconut milk.
+You must try the local dish of ‘oil down’.
+The dish contains vegetables, meat, and seasonings are steamed together in a large pot with coconut milk.
 Hence, it is a really soothing and comforting meal.
-You will find it in most local restaurants on the weekends!
+You will find it in most local restaurants on the weekends.

-- Everyone we met in Grenada was so nice and hospitable!
-Everyone is quite helpful, chatty, and welcomed you to their lovely island.
+Everyone you’ll meet in Grenada was so nice and hospitable!
+Everyone is quite helpful, chatty, and will welcome you to their lovely island with arms wide open.

-- Grenada is an island nation that is almost half covered with forests, yet it does not have any species of venomous snakes!
-I had to verify this before we went hiking to a waterfall.
+Grenada is an island nation that is almost half forests, yet it does not have any species of venomous snakes!
+To verify this before we went hiking, ask your guides. lol

-If so, what were your favorite things to experience on the island?
+What were your favorite things to experience on an island?